Where The Truth Lies

 Where The Truth Lies is a story of suspense and resilience, set amid the lies and suspicions between the corporate world and a blue collar workforce and revealed through the frantic buzz of a major city newsroom investigation.

 Where The Truth Lies draws on Karina’s childhood memories of being taken to the wharves – “a weekend treat, to watch the huge ships and eat fish & chips out of old newspapers”.

 The newsroom setting in the novel comes from her experience as a career journalist.
 The main character, Chrissie is a voice that Karina says she hears very strongly – a woman in a man’s world.

 Chrissie O’Brian, journalist, lands at Australia’s oldest newspaper, The Argus.
 She is desperate for a fresh start as she attempts to escape a shocking past.
 Parachuted into a senior job she struggles to fit into a newsroom battling staff cuts and resentment.

 Chrissie soon suspects she has a big story on her hands as she investigates the cause of a wharfie’s death.

 The investigation becomes tangled in corporate politics: the wrestling between unions and big business and the changing world of the traditional media.

-Where The Truth Lies was one of three stories shortlisted for an Unpublished Manuscript Award as part of the Victorian Premier's Literary Awards.
+Where The Truth Lies is on sale now.
+It was one of three stories shortlisted for an Unpublished Manuscript Award as part of the Victorian Premier's Literary Awards.